Skip Navigation

 web.1: up 2023/03/09 17:00:28 +0100 (~ 1m ago)

-The running web dynos serve requests.
-Visit the app at the URL generated by its app name.
+dyno serves requests.
+Visit the app at the URL shown in the logs.
 As a handy shortcut, you can open the website with:

 $ heroku open

-Eco dynos sleep after thirty minutes of inactivity (for example, if they don’t receive any traffic).
-This behavior causes a delay of a few seconds for the first request upon waking.
-Subsequent requests perform normally.
+The Eco dynos plan is shared across all Eco dynos in your account and is recommended if you plan on deploying many small apps to Heroku.
+Eco dynos sleep if they don’t receive any traffic for half an hour.
+This sleep behavior causes a few seconds delay for the first request upon waking.
 Eco dynos consume from a monthly, account-level quota of eco dyno hours.
 As long as you haven’t exhausted the quota, your apps can continue to run.

 To avoid dyno sleeping, upgrade to a Basic or Professional dyno type as described in Dyno Types.